Deforestation by continent: Ethiopia

 The main cause of deforestation in the East African country of Ethiopia is a growing population and subsequent higher demand for agriculture, livestock production, and biofuel.
 Other reasons include low education and inactivity from the government, although the current government has taken some steps to tackle deforestation.
 Organizations such as Farm Africa are working with the federal and local governments to create a system of forest management.
-Ethiopia, the third largest country in Africa by population, has been hit by famine many times because of shortages of rain and depletion of natural resources.
+Ethiopia, the second largest country in Africa by population, has been hit by famine many times because of shortages of rain and depletion of natural resources.
 Deforestation has lowered the chance of getting rain, which is already low, and increased erosion.
 Berkeley Bayisa, an Ethiopian farmer, offers one example of why deforestation occurs.
 He reported that his district was once forested and full of wildlife, but that overpopulation caused people to come and clear it to plant crops, cutting all trees to sell as firewood.

 Ethiopia has lost 98% of its forested regions in the last 50 years.
 At the beginning of the 20th century, around 420,000 km2 or 35% of Ethiopia's land was covered with forests.
 Recent reports indicate that forests now cover less than 14.2% or even only 11.9% As of 2005.
 Between 1990 and 2005, the country lost 14% of its forests or 21,000 km2.